reactjs/server-components-demo/README.md

 ## Notes about this app

-The demo is a note taking app called **React Notes**.
+The demo is a note-taking app called **React Notes**.
 It consists of a few major parts:

 - It uses a Webpack plugin (not defined in this repo) that allows us to only include client components in build artifacts
 - An Express server that: